Using Flow to Boost Resilience

 In his book Authentic Happiness, Seligman highlights the broad variety of activities that can provide a sense of flow.
 These may be mentally stimulating or challenging, such as studying, reading, or problem-solving; they may be social activities such as singing in a choir, running together, or community gardening; they may be physical challenges such as sport, dance, or meditation.

-- Task is challenging and requires skill
+Be challenging and require skill

-- We get immediate feedback
+Provide immediate feedback

 Although the state of flow has been associated with generating positive emotions, these are not normally experienced during the activity.
 Rather they emerge in retrospect as we look back on the activity, celebrate our successes or experience a sense of pride in what we have accomplished.

-Consider what is stopping you from getting more of this.
-What gets in the way?
-Undoubtedly there are many deterrents to engaging in high flow activities: time constraints, fear of failure; the challenge of learning new skills that may take effort or self-discipline.
+There can be many deterrents to engaging in high flow activities: time constraints, fear of failure; the challenge of learning new skills that may take effort or self-discipline.
 These can all make it hard for us to get started.

 It can be useful to think about how you can overcome those barriers.
 Try

 Letting others know so they can provide support, space, and encouragement

 Finding ways of taking the first step, perhaps working out what equipment you need, or preparing a workspace

 If the activity involves others, connect with them and make a plan together